 We have long-term purchase commitments for bandwidth usage and co-location services with various network and Internet service providers.
-For the remainder of 2012 and for the years ending December 31, 2013, 2014, 2015 and 2016, we estimate that the minimum commitments related to bandwidth usage and co-location services under agreements currently in effect are approximately \$70.6 million, \$23.5 million, \$0.7 million, \$0.1 million and \$0.1 million, respectively.
+For the remainder of 2012 and for the years ending December 31, 2013, 2014, 2015 and 2016, our minimum commitments related to bandwidth usage and co-location services as of September 30, 2012 were approximately \$38.6 million, \$57.3 million, \$4.4 million, \$0.3 million and \$0.1 million, respectively.

-We believe that cost of revenues will increase during the remaining quarters of 2012 as compared to the three-month period ended March 31, 2012.
-We expect to deploy more servers and deliver more traffic on our network, which would result in higher expenses associated with the increased traffic and colocation fees; however, such costs are likely to be partially offset by lower bandwidth costs per unit.
-Additionally, for the remainder of 2012, we anticipate increases in depreciation expense related to our network equipment and amortization of internal-use software development costs, along with increased payroll and related costs, as we continue to make investments in our network with the expectation that our customer base will continue to expand.
+We believe that cost of revenues will increase during the fourth quarter of 2012 as compared to each of the first three quarters of 2012.
+We expect to deploy more servers and deliver more traffic on our network, which would result in higher expenses associated with the increased traffic; however, such costs are likely to be partially offset by lower bandwidth costs per unit.
+Additionally, for the fourth quarter of 2012, we anticipate increases in depreciation expense related to our network equipment and amortization of internal-use software development costs, along with increased payroll and related costs, as we continue to make investments in our network with the expectation that our customer base will continue to expand.

 Research and Development.
 Research and development expenses consist primarily of payroll and related costs and stock-based compensation expense for research and development personnel who design, develop, test and enhance our services and our network.
-Research and development expenses increased 39%, or \$4.9 million, to \$17.5 million for the three months ended March 31, 2012 as compared to \$12.6 million for the three months ended March 31, 2011.
-The increase during the three months ended March 31, 2012 as compared to the same period in 2011 was due to increases in payroll and related costs and stock-based compensation, partially offset by increases in capitalized salaries and related costs.
+Research and development expenses increased 43%, or \$5.8 million, to \$19.4 million for the three months ended September 30, 2012 as compared to \$13.5 million for the three months ended September 30, 2012, research and development expenses increased 46%, or \$17.2 million, to \$54.4 million as compared to \$37.1 million for the nine months ended September 30, 2011.
+The increases during the three and nine months ended September 30, 2012 as compared to the same periods in 2011 were due to increases in payroll and related costs and stock-based compensation, partially offset by increases in capitalized salaries and related costs.

 Research and development costs are expensed as incurred, other than certain internal-use software development costs eligible for capitalization.
-During the three months ended March 31, 2012 and 2011, we capitalized software development costs of \$12.3 million and \$9.9 million, respectively, net of impairments.
+During the three and nine months ended September 30, 2012, we capitalized software development costs of \$12.5 million and \$37.4 million, respectively.
+During the three and nine months ended September 30, 2011, we capitalized software development costs of \$8.8 million and \$28.1 million, respectively.
 These development costs consisted of external consulting expenses and payroll and payroll-related costs for personnel involved in the development of internal-use software used to deliver our services and operate our network.
-Additionally, during the three months ended March 31, 2012 and 2011, we capitalized \$2.2 million and \$1.8 million, respectively, of stock-based compensation.
+Additionally, during the three and nine months ended September 30, 2012, we capitalized \$2.5 million and \$6.4 million, respectively, of stock-based compensation as compared to \$1.8 million and \$5.2 million, respectively, for the three and nine months ended September 30, 2011.
 These capitalized internal-use software costs are amortized to cost of revenues over their estimated useful lives of two years.